 - N. 130 or n.
 133 from Poggibonsi FS to San Gimignano (the stop is in front of Porta San Giovanni).
 The run lasts approx. 20/30 minutes.

 Tickets for the entire trip costs € 6,80 one way and € 13,60 for a return ticket.
 You can buy them at the Bus station or online on the Tiemme website (you have to register).

 Consider a duration of approx. between 1h30 minutes/ 2 hours, depending on the number of stops on the way, and on the waiting time in Poggibonsi.

 From Florence to San Gimignano by Train

-There is not a direct train to San Gimignano from Florence.
+There is no direct train to San Gimignano from Florence.
 As per the bus, you have to stop in Poggibonsi again.

 - Catch one of the Regionale trains from Firenze SMN train station to Poggibonsi.
 They run almost every hour.
 The ride lasts 1 hour, more or less.

-- Get out at Poggibonsi train station and take the bus 130 or 133 to reach San Gimignano.
+- Get out at Poggibonsi train station and take bus 130 or 133 to reach San Gimignano.
 The journey takes about 20/25 minutes.

-The train ticket to Poggibonsi cost € 7,90 one way.
+The train ticket to Poggibonsi costs € 7,90 one way.
 The bus fare is € 2,60, so the total would be € 10,50 to go.
 And the same price to go back to Firenze.

 You can buy a train ticket online or to an automatic machine at the train station.
-For the bus ticket, use the Tiemme website or buy the ticket at the train station (at the bar or edicola where selling newspaper).
+For the bus ticket, use the Tiemme website or buy the ticket at the train station (at the bar or edicola where selling newspapers).

 Consider spending 1h 30 minutes / 2 hours on the road to reach San Gimignano from Florence.

-Is it better go by bus or train?
+Is it better to go by bus or train?

-In theory, there is not a big difference in terms of time between bus and train.
+In theory, there is not a big difference in terms of time between buses and trains.
 The ticket for the bus is cheaper.
 So I would suggest going ahead with this solution.